-But are you saving enough—and saving smart enough?
+So, are you saving enough—and saving smart enough?

 Here are eight tips, not necessarily in order, to help you save more and smarter this year.
 Depending on your situation, you might consider some or all of these.

-Get the full company match.
+Take full advantage of any company match.

 Let's say, hypothetically, your company offers a match of 50¢ on every $1 you contribute, up to 3% of your salary.
-If you make $60,000 a year and contribute 3% or $1,800, and your company kicks in another $900, your annual contribution could add up to $2,700.
-Assuming a hypothetical compound annual growth rate of 7%, your savings could grow to more than $37,000 in ten years.
+If you make $60,000 a year and contribute 3%, or $1,800, and your company kicks in another $900, your annual contribution could add up to $2,700.
+Assuming a hypothetical compound annual growth rate of 7%, your savings could grow to more than $37,000 in ten years.2

 Contribute the maximum to your workplace savings plan.

-If you think your tax rate will be higher in retirement, consider opting for a Roth workplace savings plan, if your employer offers one.
-With a Roth, you contribute after-tax dollars, but any earnings and dividends grow tax free, and withdrawals are also tax free if taken in retirement (read Viewpoints "Nine compelling reasons to consider a Roth IRA").
-Also, new legislation has made in-plan conversions easier.
+If you think your tax rate will be higher in retirement than it is now, consider opting for a Roth workplace savings plan, if your employer offers one.
+With a Roth, you contribute after-tax dollars, but any earnings and dividends grow tax free, and withdrawals are also tax free if taken in retirement.
+To learn more, read Viewpoints: “Roth or traditional IRA or 401(k)—two tips for choosing.”

-Pay down high interest debt.
+Pay down high-interest debt.

 Contribute to an IRA.